 This dress is one of my favourites (And well it should be after the saga I went through to buy it), but so far I’ve only ever worn it on vacation.
 I don’t know if it’s just me, but I always feel like I can “get away with” things more easily in the sun, and on holiday, than I can at home: back home, this dress feels way too short for me, but in the Florida heat it feels just right, so I grab the opportunity to wear it when I can.

 As I wandered around, eating over-priced food and slowly turning into a sweaty mess, I noticed there were a whole lot of Others in that park.
 Like, about 20,000 of them at least, maybe more.
 The place was SLAMMED.
 This was fine by us, because we were there so early we’d managed to get what we THOUGHT would be prime viewing points for the fireworks (“Er, you do realise the view will be almost totally obscured by that giant palm tree in front of us?”
 I pointed out.
-“No, it won’t!” came the confident response…), but once we’d finished watching the fireworks (Which, yup, were almost totally obscured by that giant palm tree, so now we know what fireworks look like from behind a tree.
-Luckily Bayfront Park is a good location to watch from, because in addition to its own fireworks, you can also see the display from South Beach, so it was all good.) we knew there would be a crazy rush to get out of the city, so we started heading out of the park as fast as we could.
+“No, it won’t!” came the confident response…), but once we’d finished watching the fireworks (Which, yup, were almost totally obscured by that giant palm tree, so now we know what fireworks look like from behind a tree.) we knew there would be a crazy rush to get out of the city, so we started heading out of the park as fast as we could.

 We JUST made it to the shelter of the covered doorway of a nearby building when it hit.
 Within seconds the road in front of us was like a river and everyone on it was absolutely drenched.
 Around twenty of us huddled together in that doorway until it passed, and then we began the long walk back to the car, getting periodically rained on as we went.
 It was wet, uncomfortable, but once the initial shock had passed, also totally hilarious, and I guess we will never forget the 4th of July, 2013, that’s for sure.
 Because if there’s one thing better than a fantastic day, it’s a fantastic day with a totally weird/hilarious ending which we will remember for ever…